sudoTinaW/blog/_posts/2021-04-06-clean-code-practice.md

 - If the two elements are separated in the same distance, the difference has no monotonicity.
 - The smallest difference can only exist in every 2 closest elements(相临两元素之间).
 - The biggest difference can only be the difference of the last element and first element, which are the two elements furthest apart.

+#### StringBuilder Used in DFS Template

+DFS template usually requires its input variable can be revered to the upper level after returning from the current level's call.
+StringBuilder's shall be used as a list.
+The difference is we are building a string not a list of elements.

+#### Parenthesis Related Problem

+Parenthesis has two characters

+- Total number of open bracket must be equal to total number of closed bracket
+- At any time, the number of closed bracket must be less or equal to the number of open bracket.

+#### HashCode of Objects and Collections

+- Default HashCode of objects are calculated from its address, which means, even we update the property of an object, its HashCode keeps the same.
+- Default HashCode of a collections are often calculated from its elements, which means, if we update the elements in a list, its HashCode will change as well.